Cannabis Delivery Service Compliance Concerns

 - Louisiana: Recreational cannabis is not legal and medical cannot be delivered.

 - Maryland: Medical marijuana can be purchased and delivered.
+Recreational marijuana is not yet legal.

 - Minnesota: Dispensaries may not deliver directly to medical marijuana patients, but registered caregivers can purchase and deliver the products.